fj-fj-fj/akiko/README.md

 ## Introduction
 It's a simple bot that uses Telegram and Coinmarketcap API.

-Bot cat show the current price of the coin, as well as general information about it.
+The Bot can show the current price of the coin, as well as general information about it.

 ## Usage
 ```